Phaedra-T/MathAdventure/README.md

   -Space or <up_arrowkey> to jump
   -S or <down_arrowkey> to enter a tube (level 3 specific)

-***Currently having some issues with upload, use link to drive to download https://drive.google.com/drive/folders/1Evh6PNifX9JY1n2ial846TDft1dcqeN6?usp=sharing
+***Currently having some issues with upload, use link to drive to download the full game https://drive.google.com/drive/folders/1Evh6PNifX9JY1n2ial846TDft1dcqeN6?usp=sharing